snowtrack/snowtrack-docs/docs/tutorials.md

 ## How do I export?

 Since version `0.8.75` you can export versions to a `*.snowproj` file and share it.
-Click on the export icon in the icon above the left project timeline.
+Click on the export icon in the bar above the left project timeline.
 A dropdown menu will offer you the option to export all tracks, or just an individual one.

 ![Export](/img/export.png)

 <div className="info" ></div>

 **Quick Tip:** Before you export your project, verify the versions you have created throughout your tutorial.
-You might also remove a version, if it contains a state that is not worth sharing with your audience.
-Check out this [explanation](versions.md#how-to-delete-a-version) for more information.
+If there is a version you don't want to share, you can easily remove it.
+Check out this [chapter](versions.md#how-to-delete-a-version) for more information.

 ## What is a `*.snowproj` file?